saltedseacorn/breaking_demeter/README.md

 Pass my tests.
 Do not create helper methods.
 You must only use indexes and the already created `attr_reader` methods in order to properly select what the test is asking for.
 Use pry if you'd like.

-Have fun!
-And may the gods of Demeter have mercy upon my soul.
+Have fun, and may the gods of Demeter have mercy upon my soul.